venkateshwarans/crayon/docs/docs/reference/js/react-core/index.md

 </td>
 <td>

-Actions available for managing a thread
+Actions available for managing the state of a thread

-**Template**

-The message type used in the thread

 </td>
 </tr>